tarcieri/micromath/README.md

 Requires Rust **1.47** or newer.

+## SemVer Policy

-In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.
+We reserve the right to change the following in future releases with a minor version bump *only*:

+- MSRV
+- `num-traits` version (optional dependency)

 ## Features